Figma Review 2026: UI Design Standard for Freelancers

 The de facto standard in UI/UX design — every major design team uses it, making client handoffs and developer collaboration seamless

-In UI/UX and web design, there's been one clear standard for years: Figma.
-Almost every agency, product company and most design freelancers use it.
-For you as a freelancer that means: clients expect Figma files, developers can work directly in Dev Mode, and onboarding on new projects is frictionless.
+In UI/UX and web design, Figma has been the clear industry standard for years.
+Almost every agency, product company, and design freelancer uses it — clients expect Figma files, developers work directly in Dev Mode, and onboarding on new projects is frictionless.

 What is Figma?

-What makes it special: everything runs in the browser without software installation.
-Multiple people can work in the same file simultaneously — clients can comment on designs, developers can extract measurements and CSS directly from the file via Dev Mode.
-This combination made Figma the industry standard.
+Everything runs in the browser without installation.
+Multiple people can work in the same file simultaneously — clients can comment on designs, developers can extract measurements and CSS via Dev Mode.
+That combination made Figma the industry standard.

 Pros